apache/trafficserver/doc/developer-guide/cripts/cripts-connections.en.rst

 method of the connection object.

 .. note::
-   For pacing, the special value ``Cript::Pacing::Off`` can be used to disable pacing.
+   For pacing, the special value ``cripts::Pacing::Off`` can be used to disable pacing.

 Lets show an example of how one could use these variables: